 Little Bit About Me

-I earned dual degrees in Psychology (B.S.) and Politics, Philosophy, and Economics (B.A.), with a minor in Cognitive Science, from The Ohio State University in 2023.
-I grew up in Delhi, India, before moving to Dublin, Ohio, a suburb of Columbus, where I spent my teenage years.
+Before pursuing graduate school, I earned dual bachelor’s degrees in Psychology (B.S.) and Politics, Philosophy, and Economics (B.A.), along with a minor in Cognitive Science, from The Ohio State University, graduating in 2023.

 My Website

-The purpose of this website is to offer a glimpse into one facet of my identity.
+The purpose of this website is to offer a glimpse into different facets of my identity.
 While it doesn’t capture every part of who I am, my goal is to share meaningful aspects of my work, thoughts, and growth with others.

-Feel free to explore my passion for music, peruse the books I read, delve into the podcasts I engage with, and discover other things on the Rooh page.
+Feel free to explore my passion for music, peruse the books I read, poems I write when I am feeling ~existential~ and discover other things on the Rooh page.

 “My attachment to my idea is provisional.
 There’s no unconditional love for them.”